Research Paper on ADHD Causes and Treatment

-Attention deficit hyperactivity disorder (ADHD) is a neurological disorder that involves the brain components that assist us to prepare, reflect on, and accomplish tasks.
+Research Paper on ADHD Causes and Treatment – Attention deficit hyperactivity disorder (ADHD) is a neurological disorder that involves the brain components that assist us to prepare, reflecting on, and accomplishing tasks.
 Symptoms of ADHD range by sub-type, unattended, hyperactive, or mixed, and difficult for girls and adults to diagnose.
 ADHD is a developmental disorder of the executive features of the brain.
-ADHD people have difficulty with self regulation, concentration, and organisation.
+ADHD people have difficulty with self-regulation, concentration, and organization.
 There are a few important facts that genetics, brain scans, and clinical trials teach us: ADHD is not a condition of conduct.
 ADHD is not a psychiatric disorder.
 ADHD is not a particular learning handicap.
 Instead, ADHD is a neurological disorder in the self-management function of the brain.
 ADHD can be diagnosed in both adults and infants.

 Causes of ADHD